Robert Rubin: Regulation of derivatives

 In 1998, Rubin and Federal Reserve chairman Alan Greenspan opposed giving the Commodity Futures Trading Commission (CFTC) oversight of over-the-counter credit derivatives when this was proposed by Brooksley Born, then head of the CFTC.
 Rubin and other senior officials recommended Congress relieve the CFTC of regulatory authority over derivatives in November 1999.
 Over-the-counter credit derivatives were eventually excluded from regulation by the CFTC by the Commodity Futures Modernization Act of 2000.
-According to a PBS Frontline report, derivatives played a key role in the financial crisis of 2007–2008.
+According to a Frontline report, derivatives played a key role in the 2008 financial crisis.

 Arthur Levitt Jr., a former chairman of the Securities and Exchange Commission, has said in explaining Rubin's strong opposition to the regulations proposed by Born that Greenspan and Rubin were "joined at the hip on this.
 They were certainly very fiercely opposed to this and persuaded me that this would cause chaos."
 However, in Rubin's autobiography, he notes that he believed derivatives could pose significant problems and that many people who used derivatives did not fully understand the risks they were taking.
 In 2008, The New York Times reported that the proposal in 1997 would not have improved oversight of derivatives.
 Rubin said the financial system "could benefit from better regulation of derivatives".
 However, "the politics would have made this impossible," he said.
 Rubin said he had been concerned about derivatives' potential to create systemic risk since his time at Goldman Sachs.

-In an interview on ABCs This Week program in April 2010, former President Clinton said Rubin was wrong in the advice he gave him not to regulate derivatives, which was by then seen as one of the underlying causes of the 2007–08 financial crisis.
+In an interview on ABCs This Week program in April 2010, former President Clinton said Rubin was wrong in the advice he gave him not to regulate derivatives, which was by then seen as one of the underlying causes of the 2008 financial crisis.
 Clinton adviser Doug Band later said Clinton "inadvertently conflated an analysis he received on a specific derivatives proposal with then-Federal Reserve Chairman Alan Greenspan's arguments against any regulation of derivatives".
 He said Clinton still wished he had pursued legislation to regulate derivatives while confirming that he still believed he had received excellent advice on the economy and the financial system from Rubin and others during his presidency.